oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Prints out Japanese Grand Prix ](images/task-2-2.png " ")

-3. Now in this step, we will update the information for race ID 205 in the race\_dv view.
+3. Now in this step, we will update the information for race ID 205 in the `race_dv` view.
 We will change some details, such as the race date and who finished in the top three positions.
-We will also add records to the driver\_race\_map table to show the results of the race.
+We will also add records to the `driver_race_map` table to show the results of the race.
 This update uses the etag value to make sure that no one else has changed the document while we are updating it.
-This helps keep the information accurate and consistent.
+Through this approach, you'll get to update the tables much easier than the method we displayed above.
 Clear the worksheet, copy the code below, and click **Run Script**.

     ```
     <copy>